newhuo-tech/trade-docs/source/index.html.md

 `order-id=1234567890`

-2. Signature strings should be URL-encoded, as such:
+2、Signature strings should be URL-encoded, as such:

 - Colon `:` be encoded as `%3A` and space be encoded as `%20`
 - Timestamp be formatted as `YYYY-MM-DDThh:mm:ss`, before they are URL-encoded as `2017-05-11T15%3A19%3A30`

-3. Signature should be base64 encoded
+3、Signature should be base64 encoded

-4. Get-request parameters should be in Signature string
+4、Get-request parameters should be in Signature string

-5. Time should be UTC and in the format of YYYY-MM-DDTHH:mm:ss
+5、Time should be UTC and in the format of YYYY-MM-DDTHH:mm:ss

-6. Check for the difference between your timestamp and the standard time (the discrepancy shall be within 1 minute)
+6、Check for the difference between your timestamp and the standard time (the discrepancy shall be within 1 minute)

-7. The Host in signature shall be same as the Host in your API request.
+7、The Host in signature shall be same as the Host in your API request.

 The proxy, if used, may change the Host in request.
 You can try without proxy;

 or, the network library may include the port in the Host, in which case you may try including the port in the Host used in signature, e.g. 「api.huobi-brokerage.com:443"

-8. Check for any hidden special characters in Access Key and Secret Key.
+8、Check for any hidden special characters in Access Key and Secret Key.

 At present, [SDK](https://github.com/huobitech) in multiple programming languages are officially supported.
 You may refer to SDK signature, or signature sample codes in the following three languages: